-We've educated our residents on social distancing and health practices set forth by the CDC and local government officials.
+We've educated our residents on social distancing and health practices set forth by the CDC, state and local public health officials and our own clinical experts.
 For those residents with respiratory infections or suspected COVID-19, we assist them in getting appropriate care outside the community or have them self-isolate in their apartments for the protection of others in the community.